-Choose from a selection of Group life insurance (including default cover and voluntary cover) and Retail life insurance cover.
+Choose from a selection of Group life insurance (including default cover and voluntary cover) and Retail life insurance cover (Retail life insurance cover is only available through a financial adviser).
 Both Group and Retail insurance cover can provide Death, Total and Permanent Disablement (TPD) and Salary Continuance cover.
 You are also able to opt out of cover, opt-in to cover (where your superannuation Account balance is under \$6,000), or transfer existing cover, or vary it whenever you want.
 Conditions apply.
 Refer to the Insurance Guide for more information.